Generalized canonical approach to deformation problem in gauge theories: Summary

 \section{Summary}

-In the present paper we have studied a deformation problem of an arbitrary dynamical system with irreducible first-class constraints in phase space and proposed a method to solve this problem.
+In the present paper we have studied the deformation problem for an arbitrary dynamical system with irreducible first-class constraints in phase space and proposed a general method of solution to this problem.
 Our approach is based on the BFV-formalism, where the dynamical system is formulated in the extended phase space and its gauge structure is described by the BRST-BFV charge $\Omega$ and the generalized Hamiltonian ${\cal H}$ satisfying the equations (\ref{beOH}) in terms of the Poisson superbrackets.
 Structure of the initial dynamical system is encoded by the boundary conditions (\ref{bcOH}).
 The generating equations (\ref{beOH}) are invariant under (super)canonical transformations of the phase space variables (\ref{becan}).

-We describe the deformation procedure in terms of special minimal (super)canonical transformation and construct this transformation in explicit form.
+We describe the deformation procedure in terms of special minimal (super)canonical transformation and construct this transformation in explicit and closed form.
 It is proved that such a transformation is defined by a single generating function $h(q)$ which depends only on coordinates of the initial phase space.
-Deformations of the initial Hamiltonian $H_0$ and constraints $T_{\alpha}$ are described as change of variables in the arguments of these quantities, namely the shift of coordinates, $q^i+h^i(q)$, and the rotation of momenta, $p_j(M^{-1}(q))^j_{\;i}$, with the matrix inverse to matrix $M^i_{\;j}(q)=\delta^i_{\;j}+h^i(q)\overleftarrow{\pa}_{\!q^j}$.
-The function $h(q)$ is completely arbitrary, there is no a'priory requirements on this function, in particular, it can be non-local.
+Deformations of the initial Hamiltonian $H_0$ and the constraints $T_{\alpha}$ are described as change of variables in the arguments of these quantities, namely the shift of coordinates, $q^i+h^i(q)$, and the rotation of momenta, $p_j(M^{-1}(q))^j_{\;i}$, with the matrix inverse to matrix $M^i_{\;j}(q)=\delta^i_{\;j}+h^i(q)\overleftarrow{\pa}_{\!q^j}$.
+The function $h(q)$ is completely arbitrary, there is no a priori requirements on this function, in particular, it can be non-local.
 As a result, we find a solution to the deformation problem in closed and constructive form.
 The choice of the generating function just as $h(q)$ corresponds in fact to fixing the arbitrariness existing in the Hamiltonian gauge algebra for structure functions of involution equations \cite{BT}.

 To illustrate the possibilities of our method, we have applied the developed deformation procedure to system of several copies of an Abelian gauge theory formulated in the canonical formalism.
 We have constructed an appropriate function $h(q)$ mapping such a theory into a non-local non-Abelian gauge theory that has a local sector coinciding with the Yang-Mills theory in canonical formalism.